Pecan: Name

-Growth
+In 1927, the National Pecan Growers Association acknowledged variant pronunciations while designating one as official and correct: "pronounced as though spelled pea-con ... those in the habit of using any other pronunciation therefore be requested henceforth to adopt exclusively the pronunciation above specified above and hereby adopted by the Association."

+Description

 The pecan tree is a large deciduous tree, growing to 20–40 m in height, rarely to 44 m.
 It typically has a spread of 12–23 m with a trunk up to 2 m diameter.
 A 10-year-old sapling grown in optimal conditions will stand about 5 m tall.
 The leaves are alternate, 30–45 cm long, and pinnate with 9–17 leaflets, each leaflet 5–12 cm long and 2–6 cm broad.